c1au6i0/muaydata/content/post/2019-03-24-figthing-diseases.markdown

 ## Sensitivity (Recall), Specificity, Precision

 The number of True and False predictions can be used to calculate other metrics of the performance of the models.
-The

 **Sensitivity** AKA **Recall**: True Positive Rate, TruePositives/ (TruePositive + FalseNegatives).
-It indicates the percentage of Positives that are detected by the model
+It indicates the percentage of Positives that are detected by the model.

 **Specificity**: True Negative Rate,  TrueNegatives/ (TrueNegatives + FalsePositives).
 It indicates the percentage of Negatives identified by the model.